sylwiavargas/Ruby-CLI-Setup/README.md

 ### Coding
 1. Create a dummy version of your logic -> hardcode it and don't yet make your code save anything to the database, just make sure that the logic works
 2. Test often by running the file, by running `rake console` or by `binding.pry`
-3. What I fould useful is drowing out every step I want to guide users through before coding - my whiteboard looked like this:
+3. What I fould useful is drawing out every step I want to guide users through before coding - my whiteboard looked like this:
 ![](Sunday.jpg)
 4. I first coded the dummy version (without saving to the database, just to see if all "if"s are working and all that jazz)
 5. Then I added the database methods.